 The primary purpose of the Student Employment Office within the Human Resources Office is to:

 An eligible student, for this purpose, is defined as an individual who is enrolled as an undergraduate student, graduate student or graduate special during the fall or spring terms in any academic year.
 Departments will verify that a student is enrolled by requesting a copy of their course schedule at the beginning of each term.
 The course schedule is important so that hours can be scheduled that do not conflict with class times.
 Only enrolled UNR students are eligible for student employment.
 Students at other NSHE institutions are not eligible.
 A student may work during the summer term if they are enrolled at the University during the summer terms or are enrolled for the fall semester.
 Students who graduate or terminate their academic program are no longer eligible for student employment beyond the calendar month of such action.
-A graduate may enroll as a graduate special or pursue a graduate degree to regain eligibility.

 On-Campus Job Postings: